openfheorg/openfhe-development/src/binfhe/include/README.md

 [FHEW](fhew.h)

-- The FHEW scheme (RingGSW accumulator) implementation
+- The FHEW scheme (RingGSW accumulator) implementation for both DM and CGGI schemes
-- The scheme is described in [Bootstrapping in FHEW-like Cryptosystems](https://eprint.iacr.org/2014/816) from Daniele Micciancio and Yuriy Polyakov as published in Cryptology ePrint Archive, Report 2020/086
+- The schemes are described in [Bootstrapping in FHEW-like Cryptosystems](https://eprint.iacr.org/2014/816) from Daniele Micciancio and Yuriy Polyakov as published in Cryptology ePrint Archive, Report 2020/086

 [LWE](lwe.h)